Diocletian's Palace: Cultural heritage

 View of the Peristyle in 1764, engraving by Robert Adam.
 The Peristyle is the central square of the palace, where the main entrance to Diocletian's quarters (pictured) is located.

 In November 1979, UNESCO, in line with the international convention on cultural and natural heritage, adopted a proposal that the historic city of Split built around the Palace should be included in the register of World Cultural Heritage.

 In November 2006, the city council decided to permit over twenty new buildings within the palace (including a shopping and garage complex), although the palace had been declared a World Heritage Site.
 It is said that this decision was politically motivated and largely due to lobbying by local property developers.
 Once the public 2007 became aware of the project, they petitioned against the decision and won.
 No new buildings, shopping centres or underground garages were built.

 The World Monuments Fund has been working on a conservation project at the palace, including surveying structural integrity and cleaning and restoring the stone and plasterwork.

 The palace was depicted on the reverse of the Croatian 500 kuna banknote, issued in 1993.

-In recent years, conservationists and scholars have increasingly examined Diocletian's Palace in a broader debate over architectural heritage and preservation methods.
-Preservation efforts have focused on balancing structural restoration with maintaining the palace as an active part of the Split community.
-Unlike many ancient ruins that have been isolated for preservation, Diocletian's Palace remains a lived-in space, integrating historical conservation with contemporary urban life.
-Key conservation projects include the stabilization of the vaulted basement, preservation of the Peristyle, and adaptive reuse of historic structures for residences and businesses.
-Rather than removing later additions, preservationists have embraced the palace's layered history, allowing it to function as both a historic monument and an active part of Split's urban fabric.
-Researchers such as Jorge Otero-Pailos have highlighted how conservation practices not only protect the palace's physical fabric but also influence its cultural perception, reinforcing its significance as a living heritage site.
-The preservation of this palace is an exploration of how material decay, restoration techniques, and public engagement shape the site's historical authenticity.